 For more about delegated administration roles, see Administrator privilege details.

-- If you haven’t already, create organizational units in G Suite.
+- If you haven’t already, create organizational units in the Admin console.
 These can be groupings such as schools and classrooms, or business subsidiaries and offices.
+Watch How to manage organizational units for more details.

-- Follow these instructions to grant administrator privileges to users in your organization.
+- Follow these instructions to grant administrator privileges to users in your organization, or watch how to create a custom admin role and how to apply that role to a user for details.

 Once you’ve assigned privileges, do the following to see which roles your user has been assigned.